Nirmalnio/bitcot-test/README.md

-# Getting Started with Create React App
+# BitCot Assessment

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was developed in latest version of react and react-router-dom.

 ## Available Scripts